jerily/thtml/examples/sample-blog/readme.md

 [thtml](https://github.com/jerily/thtml) is web server agnostic.
-However, this example is based on [twebserver](https://github.com/jerily/twebserver) and you have to have installed in order to run this example.
+However, this example is based on [twebserver](https://github.com/jerily/twebserver) and you have to have it installed in order to run this example.

 To run the example:
 ```bash